amandabee/workshops/2019/advanced_media_institute/charts.md

 You can see my finished work on Workbench: <https://app.workbenchdata.com/workflows/5908/> but don't use "duplicate" -- we're going to walk through this from scratch.

 1. Start with an empty workflow.
+You might be asked to start by Choosing a Data Source.
+We're going to "Add from URL"

 [![Workbench Screenshot]({{site.baseurl}}/2019/advanced_media_institute/workbench_create_workflow.png)](https://app.workbenchdata.com/workflows/)

-2. Import the CSV -- you can either download it and then upload it to Workbench or give Workbench a URL for the data we want to work with: <https://amandabee.github.io/workshops/2019/advanced_media_institute/world_oil_production.csv>
+2. Import the CSV -- you can also download it and then upload it to Workbench, but we're going to give Workbench a URL for the data we want to work with: <http://amandabee.github.io/workshops/2019/advanced_media_institute/world_oil_production.csv>

-3. Transform it into a functional spreadsheet using ...
+3. Transform it into a functional table.
+One of the things I like about Workbench is that it logs every step so you can always see what you've done.
   * "Delete Rows" to delete rows 1-3 and 5-8
+  * Delete that extra column
   * Edit the cell that is missing a header
   * "Rows to Header" to move the header where we want them
   * Rename  the columns to drop those annoying decimals:
-  `delete me, region, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017`
+  `region, 2000, 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017` *This is one of the more exasperating features of Workbench.
+It is not great at working with years.*
-  * Use the context menu on the first column, or "Select Columns" to delete it.

-4. Once we've got the data cleaned up, we can actually reshape it into something we might be able to chart.
+4. Once we've got the data a bit organized, we can actually reshape it into something we might be able to chart.
   * Select "Reshape" and then "Transpose" to transpose the data
   * Use "Rename" to label the "year" column
   * "Convert to Date and Time"